Barker on life as a pregnant elite athlete

-'You don't need to fit in your career before you have children' - Elinor Barker
+Elinor Barker: 'You don't need to fit in your career before you have children'

-Two-time Olympic medallist Elinor Barker says she is already planning her return to cycling after she has first child this spring.
+Two-time Olympic medallist Elinor Barker says she is already planning her return to cycling after she has her first child this spring.

 The five-time world champion says female athletes starting a family during their careers is getting increasingly normal and she is looking forward to her 'career 2.0' starting possibly as early as the summer.